Behaviour

 • Check in more frequently on whether agreed solutions are working

-CPS addresses the oppositional overlay that commonly accompanies ADHD, but core hyperactivity and impulsivity may need separate support (medication, for instance).
-CPS solves the "won't cooperate" part; it doesn't change the "can't sit still" part.
+CPS addresses the oppositional overlay that commonly accompanies ADHD, but core hyperactivity and impulsivity may need separate support.
+CPS solves the collaboration problem; it doesn't change the "can't sit still" part.

 How CPS compares with low demand parenting

 CPS and low demand parenting are highly complementary.
-CPS's Plan C (dropping expectations) is essentially what low demand parenting does as its primary strategy; CPS then uses Plan B to actively solve the remaining priority problems through structured conversation.
-Many families use both: low demand provides the baseline environment, while CPS provides the structured tool for tackling specific unsolved problems when the child is regulated enough to engage.
+CPS's Plan C is essentially what low demand parenting does as its primary strategy; CPS then uses Plan B to actively solve the remaining priority problems.
+Many families use both: low demand provides the baseline environment, CPS provides the structured tool for tackling specific unsolved problems when the child is regulated enough to engage.

 The nine most common CPS mistakes parents make

 1. Rushing or skipping the Empathy Step.
-Parents assume they already know the child's concern and treat empathy as a formality before delivering their solution.
-This is universally cited as the number one error.
+Treating empathy as a formality before delivering your solution.
+Universally cited as the number one error.

 2. Leading the solution.
 Entering the Invitation Step with a preordained answer.
 Children detect this instantly.